- Last Updated Date:

 - Latest Updates:

 CAMBODIA - Exercise a high degree of cautionThere is no nationwide advisory in effect for Cambodia.
 However, you should exercise a high degree of caution due to an increase in thefts, robberies and other opportunistic crimes.
+Demonstrations have been taking place since July 2013 in Phnom Penh and elsewhere in the country.
+Some have turned violent, causing deaths.

 Regional Advisory for the Preah Vihear temple area and surrounding border regionForeign Affairs, Trade and Development Canada advises against all travel to the Cambodian-Thai border area in Preah Vihear and Oddar Meanchey provinces.
 This includes the Preah Vihear temple area between Preah Vihear Province and Sisaket Province in Thailand.
 Consult the Security tab for more information.